Information for new international students

 Studying online in 2020-21

 In light of current situation regarding COVID-19, the Trust has taken the decision to deliver the majority of our training online, for terms one and two of the 2020-21 academic year, commencing in September 2020.
 Students from outside the EU will continue to be sponsored on a Tier 4 study visa to study with us during this period.

-We are able to offer Tier 4 visas to international students who meet the UK Visas and Immigration pre-determined criteria.
+We are able to sponsor international students to apply for a Tier 4 Visa, where they meet the UK Visas and Immigration pre-determined criteria.
 When you apply for your course, you must let us know if you are an international student and will require a Tier 4 visa.
 Please see our guidance notes here.
 The Tier 4 visa process is governed by the UK Government and regulations are subject to change.
 We strongly advise that you keep up to date with the rules and regulations via the UKVI website.

 Once you have been accepted onto a course, we will start the process of issuing you with your CAS number which you will need in order to apply for a Tier 4 visa.

 Please note that your visa application can take up to 3 months from the date you apply, so for courses starting in September, we strongly recommend international applicants requiring a visa submit their application as soon as possible and no later than 17 June 2019.

 The UK Visas and Immigration website and the UK Council for International Student Affairs (UKCISA) have a lot of information for international students.

 If you require further information about our visa process, please contact our overseas student office.

 Fees for international students

 Each of our course pages show the fee for international students.